Download a cheat sheet to see what goes in the recycle bin(PDF, 2MB)

 Envelopes (you can leave the clear windows in)

-Bottles and jars from drinks, beauty products, foods and vitamins – take the lids off and place these in separately
+Bottles and jars from drinks, beauty products, foods and vitamins – take the lids off and place metal lids in separately

-Aluminium foil – scrunched into a ball the size of your hand
+Aluminium foil – scrunched into the size of a golf ball

 X Window glass